tentacletales/tentacletales.github.io/_posts/2020-2-1-wildfires.md

 DCC dice organizer tray (dice for show and not included)

 [Steve Bean Games](http://www.stevebeangames.com/):
-DCC-Null Singularity adventure (SC)
+* DCC-Null Singularity adventure (SC)
-DCC-World Quest of the Winter Clock adventure (SC) DCC-Rock God Death Fugue adventure (SC)
+* DCC-World Quest of the Winter Clock adventure (SC)
+* DCC-Rock God Death Fugue adventure (SC)
-DCC- Slave Drones of the Fantastiplex adventure (SC) DCC-Chained Coffin (gold and silver foil edition SC) 50 Fantastic Functions for the d50 (SC)
+* DCC- Slave Drones of the Fantastiplex adventure (SC)
+* DCC-Chained Coffin (gold and silver foil edition SC)
+* 50 Fantastic Functions for the d50 (SC)
-DCC-The Monster Alphabet (HB)
+* DCC-The Monster Alphabet (HB)
-DCC- Pack of scratch-off character sheets
+* DCC- Pack of scratch-off character sheets
-Incredible Lifeforms- a coloring book (SC) Metamorphosis Alpha poster of the Warden
+* Incredible Lifeforms- a coloring book (SC)
+* Metamorphosis Alpha poster of the Warden
-3 random Reaper miniatures
+* 3 random Reaper miniatures
-Dubious Alliance- A Fantasy Bluffing Card Game Robotech Tactics Miniature Game.
+* us Alliance- A Fantasy Bluffing Card Game
+* Robotech Tactics Miniature Game

 [Shield of Faith Studios](https://www.facebook.com/ShieldofFaithStudios/) :
 **Note-All prizes listed below fall under the Crawling Under a Broken Moon post-apocalypse RPG based off of the DCC RPG.**
-Umerican Survival Guide
+* Umerican Survival Guide
-Slave Drones of the Fantastiplex adventure (SC and PDF) Burger Wars adventure (SC and PDF)
+* Slave Drones of the Fantastiplex adventure (SC and PDF)
+* Burger Wars adventure (SC and PDF)
-Twisted Menagerie Manual adventure (SC and PDF)
+* Twisted Menagerie Manual adventure (SC and PDF)
-Killer of Giants adventure (SC and PDF)
+* Killer of Giants adventure (SC and PDF)
-Damn Tasty adventure (SC and PDF)
+* Damn Tasty adventure (SC and PDF)
-Children of the Sun adventure (SC and PDF)
+* Children of the Sun adventure (SC and PDF)

 [Stiff Whiskers Press](http://www.darktrailsrpg.com/)
-Dark Trails RPG- Gaucho pledge level (you will receive all items and stretch goals listed at the Gaucho pledge level) Dark Trails RPG- Rustler pledge level x 5 (you will receive a PDF copy of the game along with digital stretch goals."
+* Dark Trails RPG- Gaucho pledge level (you will receive all items and stretch goals listed at the Gaucho pledge level)
+* Dark Trails RPG- Rustler pledge level x 5 (you will receive a PDF copy of the game along with digital stretch goals."

 **Mike Here:** _**Please consider giving to this worthly cause to help the people of Austraila.
 [Here is the link to donate again](https://www.paypal.com/paypalme/my/profile)**_.